mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 This line creates a contract abstraction with multiple methods named after the contract entrypoints.
 For example, if you have a `transfer` entrypoint in your contract, you will also have a `.transfer()` method in the `contract` object.
 Each method accepts parameters required by the contract entrypoint.

-For more details see [Taquito Wallet API doc](https://taquito.mavryk.org/docs/wallet_API)
+For more details see [Webmavryk Wallet API doc](https://webmavryk.mavryk.org/docs/wallet_API)

 #### Entrypoints: